 In October, head to Sonoma County to enjoy pumpkin patches, and amazing corn maze!

-Pick up a wheelbarrow, and load up on different kinds of pumpkins, kids love to play in a seed corn pits, run through hay mazes, go on tractor rides, see farm animals, explore winding paths through a corn maze.
+Pick up a wheelbarrow, and load up on different kinds of pumpkins, kids love to play in a seed corn pits, go on hay bale rides, see farm animals, explore winding paths through a huge corn maze.

 It’s fun to visit these family- run farms, operating for multi-generations.

-Here’s three of our favorite pumpkin patches in Sonoma County:
+Here’s four favorite pumpkin patches in Sonoma County:

 Petaluma Pumpkin Patch and Corn Maze, Petaluma